ishgroup/onCourseDocs/README.md

 ## Proprietary parts

-The artwork folder contains documents created using the Omnigraffle application which has been used to create most of the diagrams within the manuals.
-Ideally we'd like to migrate this to an open source tool.

 The DSL documentation also has a dependency on some swagger API files which are not available under an open source license yet.
 We are working on making that available.